AGH-Narzedzia-Informatyczne-2020-2021/Physicist-s-Toolbox/README.md

  ## About this program
  Our program has been made with people like you in mind!
 It will provide you with all the useful tools to make physical calculations a real pleasure.
  ### Designed by:
- * Paulina Gacek
+ * Paulina Gacek :bat:
- * Julia Pleszewska
+ * Julia Pleszewska :pig:
  * Michaela Klimek
  * Michał Strzeżoń